 Homepage

-Setting Up an Endpoint and Understanding Context
+Setting Up an Endpoint and Understanding Files Structure

-To handle form submissions, we first need to create the /contacts/create endpoint.
+We first need to create the /contacts/create endpoint.
 This involves setting up the /contacts/create page.

 Create the contacts directory